Will a compulsory registration scheme deter cycle thefts

 Cycle theft claims present both a problem for us in the Insurance industry, with many insurers unwilling to insure cycles over a certain value and for cyclists who have to suffer the inconvenience of losing a cycle and having to wait for an insurer to settle a claim (if they actually do have insurance at all.)

-At Assetsure, we do offer a stand-alone cycle insurance policy with a sum insured for a hire bike but most cyclists would rather not suffer having the inconvenience and annoyance of having their cycle stolen in the first place.
+At Assetsure, we do offer a stand-alone bicycle insurance policy with a sum insured for a hire bike but most cyclists would rather not suffer having the inconvenience and annoyance of having their cycle stolen in the first place.
+We also offer insurance cover for Ebikes.

 Preventing Cycle Theft